amaitou/Born2beRoot/README.md

 ```

 > The config path of the Library is `/etc/pam.d/`

-get in the the path then the file called `common-password` and here is the following options to generate a strong password:
+get in the path then the file called `common-password` and here is the following options to generate a strong password:

 ```
 option=number